AttorneyOnline/docs/docs/gameplay/install.md

 ### What's the Difference?

 - **Platform support.** webAO works on anything with a web browser, including Android, iOS, Chrome OS, smart TVs, and probably cars.
-Desktop AO only works on Windows, Linux, and unofficially macOS.
+Desktop AO works natively on Windows, Linux, and macOS.
 - **Server support.** Desktop AO can access any server, whereas webAO can only access servers that support it.
 - **Animation timing.** Desktop AO has perfect frame timing; webAO has various timing issues in its animations that disturb the experience.
 - **Asset downloading.** Desktop AO allows you to install your own assets locally; webAO downloads a curated list automatically.